In this review article, we’re going to take a close look at the ingredients in Blade, to see whether this product is all it’s cracked up to be.

 However, some users also questioned the ingredients, with one person saying that 8mg of Yohimbine is not enough to be effective.

 Someone else said that they were halfway through their first bottle and that they hadn’t seen any results at all.

 Not in our opinion.
 Although Blade definitely does contain some good ingredients, we can’t help but feel that there are a lot of key ingredients missing.

-We recently picked out our top fat burners on sale at the moment by comparing the ingredients and customer reviews.
+We recently picked out our top supplements on sale at the moment by comparing the ingredients and customer reviews.
 Click the link below to check out our list.

-You won’t need us to tell you this but there sadly isn’t a ‘magic pill’ when it comes to dieting and getting in shape.
+You won’t need us to tell you this but there sadly isn’t a ‘magic pill’ when it comes to getting in shape.

 You’ll have to put in the hard work with your exercise and nutrition to see any results.

-But if you’re able to combine both with a good proven fat burner, it can definitely help to accelerate your results.
+But if you’re able to combine both with a good supplement, it can help to support you on your journey.

-So, is Blade by Blue Star a fat burner you should buy?
+So, is Blade by Blue Star a supplement you should buy?
 Here are our thoughts in summary:

 • Reputable brand